TomHigginson/Advent-of-Code/README.md

 This is where I will submit my advent of code attempts

+# 2025: Decorate the North Pole

+# Day 1: Secret Entrance

+Not too bad, I decided to use argparse to make it command line executable which is usually a nice skill to know.

 # 2024: Finding the Chief Historian

 ## Day 1: Historian Hysteria